 I was published in Style Magazine again!
 Check it out! ^_^

-Couples Therapy: 5 Relationship Questions Answered
+Style Magazine: 5 Relationship Questions Answered

 Just like I did with the last article that was published in Style Magazine, the following is a copy of the original article…with a couple videos and 6 questions answered instead of five, because I couldn’t decide on which to use :-p

-5 Common Relationship Questions
+5 Common Relationship Questions in Couples Therapy

 Why do we always repeat the same pattern?

 All relationships have negative cycles.
 This tends to take the form of one person being the “distancer”, and the other being the “pursuer”.
 When the distancer feels unsafe/disconnected he/she withdraws and becomes unavailable.
 When the pursuer feels unsafe he/she reaches out to his/her partner to be comforted and reassured.
 When the two get triggered and enter into their negative cycle they feed off of each other and end up feeling more disconnected.
-In therapy we work on recognizing our negative cycles, stepping out of them, and reconnecting in a better way.
+In couples therapy we work on recognizing our negative cycles, stepping out of them, and reconnecting in a better way.

 I do so much for him/her and he/she doesn’t seem to appreciate it.
 Why?

 You may have differing love languages.
 We all express love and perceive it from others in different ways.
 The five main love languages are gifts, kind words, acts of service, physical, and quality time.
 Take some time with your partner to discover each other’s love languages.
 You might be bringing her flowers when really she just wants you to hold her hand and hug her more often.
 This is something I cover with all of my clients in couples therapy

 Read more about love languages in this blog post I wrote on the subject.